Welcome to Subscribe On Youtube

 Each row of this table indicates the ID of an employee, their name, salary, and the ID of their manager.

-Write an SQL query to find the employees who earn more than their managers.
+Write a solution to find the employees who earn more than their managers.

 Return the result table in any order.